Getting started with Tehama Administration

 - Email Address

-Note: You can, from here in the MEMBERS tab, assign additional rooms from this list after the member is created, or you can grant access to members directly from the interface for a Room (first ensuring the organization has access to the Room, of course.) - Team (Select one of the team created in the previous step or leave this blank)
+Note: You can, from here in the MEMBERS tab, assign additional enclaves from this list after the member is created, or you can add/propose Enclave members directly from the interface for a Enclave (first ensuring the organization has access to the Enclave, of course.)

 - Click INVITE.